Letter-braiding: bridging combinatorial group theory and topology: Introduction

 The apposite algebraic framework for this analysis is the classical bar construction, which has been known to model cochains on (the completion of) the loop space for over sixty years \cite{adams1956cobar, EilenbergMoore, dwyer1975exotic}.
 From this perspective one is studying the fundamental group through the zeroth cohomology of the loop space.

 In this introduction we mention many classical results along these lines, but few of those gave rise to invariants on groups that are explicit and computable enough to, say, be calculated by a computer.
-Letter-braiding invariants achieve this: they gives concrete and fast algorithms for obtaining both $\H^0_{Bar}(\Gamma;A)$ and its letter-braiding pairing with $\Gamma$, as currently being implemented on Sage by Aydin Ozbek.
+Letter-braiding invariants achieve this: they gives concrete algorithms for obtaining both $\H^0_{Bar}(\Gamma;A)$ and its letter-braiding pairing with $\Gamma$.

 \begin{example} The free group $F_n = \langle x_1,\ldots,x_n\rangle$ is the fundamental group of a wedge

 whose $1$-cochains are $C^1(W_n;A) = A^n$ with trivial cup product.
 Its letter-braiding invariants are thus parametrized by the tensor (co)algebra